stfc/PSyclone/doc/developer_guide/psyir.rst

 To obtain domain-specific concepts the language-level PSyIR can be specialised or extended.
 In LFRic there are specialisations for kernel-layer datatypes and symbols.
-For the algorithm layer in both GOcean1.0 and LFRic there are specialisations for invoke's and kernel calls.
+For the algorithm layer in both GOcean1.0 and LFRic there are specialisations for invokes and kernel calls.
 This is discussed further in the following sections.

 The LFRic PSyIR